$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge

-We use a Transformer-based encoder-decoder \cite{vaswani2017attention} that first encodes the input document in the source language and then decodes to generate $(i)$ an intermediate plan representation; and $(ii)$ the summary in target language conditioned on the plan and the input.
+We use a Transformer-based encoder-decoder model \cite{vaswani2017attention} that first encodes the document in the source language and then decodes to generate an intermediate plan representation and the summary in the target language conditioned on the plan and the input.
 We evaluate our method on the XWikis dataset \cite{perez-beltrachini-lapata-2021-models}, a cross-lingual abstractive summarization dataset derived from Wikipedia\footnote{\url{https://www.wikipedia.org/}} articles aligned across four different languages (English, Czech, French, and German).
 We augment the training data for fine-tuning by annotating each target summary with its corresponding content plan.
-At inference time, the model must generate both the content plan followed by the summary.